davidkarim/self_assoc_many/README.md

 # README

 This app is a basic sample Twitter app.
 It does use a good example of a self-referential table with a many-to-many relationship.
 No scaffolding was used.
 Models were generated, then a migration was created for an intermediary table (FollowerToFollowing).
 Sample data is being seeded to generate an output of all users, their follower counts, and who they are following.

+View the generated [erd.pdf](./erd.pdf) file to see the Entity Relationship Diagram associated with the application's models.